top of page

 We were lucky with the weather as it was warm and sunny when we were on the coast.
 It was cloudy, but dry, in Ljubljana.
 The weather forecast for our 3 nights at Lake Bled and Lake Bohinj was abysmal, but it was dry until the day we left.
 Then it poured!

-We were very impressed with Slovenia.
-It was a very easy country to travel in.
+We were very impressed with Slovenia and it was a very easy country to travel in.
 The roads weren't busy and driving was very straightforward, even for someone used to driving on the wrong side of the road!
-Most people seemed to speak English and were very courteous and friendly.
+Most Slovenians spoke English and were very courteous and friendly.

-Accommodation wasn't particularly cheap and we found cheaper accommodation in all the countries we visited south of Slovenia.
-Petrol though was about 20% cheaper than in the UK, France, Switzerland Italy and even Greece.
+The accommodation in Slovenia wasn't particularly cheap and we found cheaper accommodation in all the countries we visited south of Slovenia.
+Petrol though was about 20% cheaper in Slovenia than in the UK, France, Switzerland Italy and even Greece.

 2. Piran